erikhall6373/big_data_bowl_2025/writeUp/submission_write_up.md

 ## Do Separation Yardage Even Matter?
 Before we even begin assessing the impacts on separation yardage, it is worth some investigation into what value separation yardage even has.
 NFL next gen stats gives us some insight into how separation yardage is evaluated.
-One of those insights is the definition of a quarterback throwing in tight coverage, which is defined as coverage where there is one yard or less worth of separation between the defender and the receiver.
+One of those insights is the definition of a quarterback throwing in tight coverage, which is defined as when [there is a defender within 1 yard or less of the receiver at the time of completion or incompletion](https://nextgenstats.nfl.com/glossary).

 Knowing this definition of a tight coverage window, let's take a look at some boxplot comparing separation yardage across completed and incompleted passes.
 With regards to the data at hand, it worth note that these visuals and all of the analysis that follow are narrowed to pass plays featuring man-to-man coverage.
 This particular subset of data is the simplest way to define receivers and their assigned defenders on a particular play.